Thell/ksdumpjs/README.md

 The json filename will be taken from the format's meta field as `${id}.json` unless `<binary>` is a file, in which case it will be `${binary_stem}.json`.

-Output is 'compact' by default, `--format` uses 2 space indents for structure.